Finite-Function-Encoding Quantum States: Details on LU and LFP classification of states as in Lemma

 where $\ket{f(\cdot,a)}$ is the (single particle) FFE state corresponding to $f(\cdot,a)=f(x,a)$ as a (single variable) function of $x$.
 For states as in Lemma~\ref{lemma:2} we have:

 which will be useful for the following observations.

 \begin{proof}[of \cref{lemma:ftimesf}] Let us consider a function $f_r(x,y)=g_A(x) g_B(y)$ such that $g_B$ has $d$ distinct outputs.
-Using local Pauli operations (i.e., permutations of the inputs) we can always transform this function into $g_B(y)=y$.
-Furthermore, we can also permute the inputs of $g_A$ such that the distinct $r$ outputs are precisely the first.
-Then, substituting $g_B(y)=y$ in Eq.~\eqref{eq:1partrholemma2} we can see that the single particle reduced density matrix has elements which are either equal to $1/d$ or to zero.
+Using LFP operations (i.e., permutations of the inputs) we can always transform this function into $g_B(y)=y$.
+Furthermore, we can also permute the inputs of $g_A$ such that the distinct $r$ outputs are precisely the first (i.e. $g_A(0)\neq g_A(1) \neq \dots \neq g_A(r-1)$).
+Then, substituting $g_B(y)=y$ in Eq.~\eqref{eq:1partrholemma2} we can see that the single particle reduced density matrix has elements which are either equal to $1/d$ or to zero \bl{due to the fact that $\sum_{i=0}^{d-1} \omega^i = 0$}.
 In particular, nonzero elements $(l,k)$ appear wherever $g_A(k)=g_A(l)$ and are symmetrical.
 Thus overall, the matrix has elements $1/d$ along the whole diagonal and has some off-diagonal elements equal to $1/d$ appearing symmetrically.
 Hence, we can, e.g., subtract some rows from each other so to reduce the matrix to the form

 where we indicated as $\vec 0$ a matrix with all elements equal to $0$ and as $\star$ some leftover elements.
 This concludes the proof that indeed $\rho_f$ has rank $r$, which is by definition equal to the Schmidt rank of $\ket{f_r}$.